-Mrs Potter will provide the name of your link teacher at the intial stage of this process.
-While you are working at Queen's Park, your other contacts will be:
+Mrs Campbell will provide the name of your link teacher at the initial stage of this process.
+Whilst you are working at Queen's Park, your contacts will be; Jan Campbell - Volunteer Co-Ordinator and Business Manager; the school administrators - Gill Ryan & Carla Jaigirdar; the Headteacher - Justine Kellett.